mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/plan-rbac-rollout-strategy.md

 - **Modify basic roles** when Grafana's definitions of what viewers, editors, and admins can do does not match your definition of these roles.
 You can add or remove permissions from any basic role.

-  > **Note:** Changes that you make to basic roles impact the role definition for all [organizations]({{< relref "../../administration/manage-organizations/_index.md" >}}) in the Grafana instance.
-For example, when you add the `fixed:users:writer` role's permissions to the viewer basic role, all viewers in any org in the Grafana instance can create users within that org.
+  > **Note:** Changes that you make to basic roles impact the role definition for all [organizations]({{< relref "../../administration/manage-organizations/_index.md" >}}) in the Mosaicoo instance.
+For example, when you add the `fixed:users:writer` role's permissions to the viewer basic role, all viewers in any org in the Mosaicoo instance can create users within that org.

 - **Create custom roles** when fixed role definitions don't meet you permissions requirements.
 For example, the `fixed:dashboards:writer` role allows users to delete dashboards.
 If you want some users or teams to be able to create and update but not delete dashboards, you can create a custom role with a name like `custom:dashboards:creator` that lacks the `dashboards:delete` permission.